100 Amazing Facts for People Who Can't Get Enough Amazing Facts

 You know the heads of the Easter Island figures, but often overlooked is the fact that they also have bodies.
-Archaeologists at UCLA have developed the Easter Island Statue Project to dig deeper into these Pacific Island icons and explore what's below the surface—full-bodies statues measuring as much as 33 feet high.
-And for more ancient facts, check out these 40 Facts You Learned in the 20th Century That Are Totally Bogus Today.
+Archaeologists at the University of California, Los Angeles have developed the Easter Island Statue Project to dig deeper into these Pacific Island icons and explore what's below the surface.
+The answer?
+Full-bodies statues measuring as much as 33 feet high.

-Guys looking to improve their dating odds should head to the Carolinas, where the three cities with the largest ratios of single women to men in the U.S. are found, according to Citylab, in the Carolinas.
+Straight guys looking to improve their dating odds should head to the Carolinas, where the three cities with the largest ratios of single women to men in the U.S. are, according to Citylab.
 Specifically, Burlington, North Carolina (with 1,185 single women for every 1,000 men), Florence, South Carolina (with 1,212), and Greenville, South Carolina (with 1,227 single women per 1,000 guys—the highest ratio in the country).

-Conversely, ladies looking to land a man should head west, where the city with the highest proportion of single-guys-to-girls can be found: Hanford-Corcoran, California, with a whopping 1,859 single guys per 1,000 single women.
+Conversely, ladies looking to land a man should head west, where the city with the highest proportion of single-guys-to-girls can be found: Hanford-Corcoran, California has a whopping 1,859 single guys per 1,000 single women.

 As if these animals weren't already cool enough—with their ability to beat their wings 80 times per second—they can also move forward and backward with the same speed and efficiency.
-Scientists studying the phenomenon filmed the fast birds as they moved toward a feed and the researchers blasted air, pushing it backwards and leading it to adjust its direction with ease.
+Scientists studying the phenomenon filmed the fast birds as they moved toward a feed.
+The researchers blasted air, pushing the bird backward and leading it to adjust its direction with ease.

-The author of numerous children's classics has found herself on the list of most-frequently challenged books in school libraries, according to the American Library Association, with five of her books making the list of most challenged books of the 1990s: Forever; Blubber; Deenie; Are You There, God?
+The author of numerous children's classics has found herself on the list of most frequently challenged books in school libraries, according to the American Library Association.
+Five of Blume's books made the list of most challenged books of the 1990s: Forever; Blubber; Deenie; Are You There, God?
 It's Me Margaret; and Tiger Eyes.

 The best part of mowing the lawn is that pleasing, herbal scent of fresh-cut grass, but that's not a pleasant smell for the grass.
 Researchers have determined that the scent is a chemical compound given off by plants in anguish.
 They give off a similar odor when attacked by caterpillars or other predatory insects.